Y3llow45/LearnElectronics/README.md

 ![JWT badge](https://img.shields.io/badge/jsonwebtoken-9.0.2-purple)
 ![Mongoose badge](https://img.shields.io/badge/mongoose-7.4.5-lightgreen)

 Explore the world of electricity with LearnElectronics.
 Learn about electrical components and how circuits work.
 You can learn or teach others by making lessons.
-Electronics can be your future hoby or even job.

 ## Description
 1. <a href="https://github.com/Y3llow45/LearnElectronics/blob/master/docs/front-end-structure.md">Front-end structure</a>